nzilbb/qb-pairwise-public/README.md

 ![](Figures/NZILBB2.png)

-# Do 'leaders' in change sound different from 'laggers?
+# Do 'leaders' in change sound different from 'laggers'?
 The perceptual similarity of New Zealand English voices

 Elena Sheard, Jen Hay, Joshua Wilson Black, Lynn Clark

 ## How to use this repository

-This repository contains the analysis for "Do 'leaders' sound different from 'laggers?
-Exploring the perceptual similarity of New Zealand English voices" (in prep).
+This repository contains the supplementary materials for "Do 'leaders' sound different from 'laggers?
+Exploring the perceptual similarity of New Zealand English voices" (Under review).

 There are two primary ways to use this repository: